-Since 2010, I have donated over 4000 pairs of new footwear to over 3500 children living in homeless shelters in RI, MA, CT, NH, NY, NJ, PA, Washington, DC and Texas.
+Since 2010, I have donated new footwear to over 10,000 children living in homeless shelters in RI, MA, CT, NH, VT, ME, NY, NJ, PA, Washington, DC, DE, MD, VA, SC, GA, FL, SC, NC, IL, CA, TX and Oklahoma.
 I give them new footwear every time their feet grow, hoping to alleviate the financial burden on the families.
 Parents and shelter advocates say that the new footwear has dramatically improved the children’s lives.
 They attend school more regularly, participate in social and sports programs, and feel better about themselves.

 One mother shared her feelings, “Words do not do justice to the depth of gratitude in my heart towards you.
 My daughter and I are living at a shelter.
 We left with the clothes on our backs.
 My daughter grew out of her shoes and I thought to myself, “God will provide.”
 He has and in a big way through you.
 Your generosity moves me to tears.
 When we get on our feet financially I will donate to your foundation.”
 Letters like this are sent to me frequently and motivate me to continue with my mission.